Alvannwanorim/Buddy_Savings/README.md

 ### **User Endpoints**

+This is used to store users information in the database

 | Title            | Description       | Endpoint | Input    |Authorization  |
 | :---             |    :----:           |    :----: |    :----:        |          ---: |
 | Register         | Create a new user record| ```POST: /api/user/register``` | ```body: CreateUserDto``` | none |